Millions of people around the globe are learning a foreign language — but why do countries prefer to learn some languages over others?

 Why would that be the case?
 Immigration to Sweden has been skyrocketing in recent years: one in six Swedish residents in 2015 was born outside of Sweden.
 The fastest growing foreign-born groups are from Syria and Afghanistan, reflecting a recent increase in the refugee population.
 Duolingo recently released a Swedish course for Arabic speakers, which will hopefully help!

 But it’s not just Sweden.
 There are several other countries where immigrants are using Duolingo to learn the language of their new home.

 In the United States, immigrants constitute 13.1% of the total population.
 But even more — over 20% of the population — speak a language other than English at home, and over 25 million people speak English less than “Very Well”.
-Perhaps not surprisingly, then, English is the second most popular language in the United States, attracting 21% of the country’s Duolingo users.
+Perhaps not surprisingly, then, English is the second most studied language in the United States, attracting 21% of the country’s Duolingo users.

 Another case is Norway, where Norwegian is the second most popular language (with 18% of all users).
 Similarly to Sweden, Norway has been recently accepting many migrants and refugees.
 According to the data from the beginning of the year, immigrants constitute 13.4% of the total population in Norway.

 Who needs help with their country’s official language?